 Prior to assuming her current position, Ms. Jerroumi analyzed policy issues and implications for the Regroupement québécois des centres d’aide et de lutte contre les agressions à caractère sexuel.
 During here career, she has also been a project manager for the Juripop legal clinic, a human rights consultant for Equitas-International Centre for Human Rights Education, a project manager for Action Jeunesse de l’Ouest-de-l’Île and a project officer for the Institut du Nouveau Monde.

-She holds a bachelor’s degree in international law and international relations from the Université du Québec à Montréal (UQAM) and is currently completing a master’s degree in public administration with a concentration in international administration at the École nationale d’administration publique (ÉNAP).
+She holds a bachelor’s degree in international law and international relations from the Université du Québec à Montréal (UQAM) and a master’s degree in public administration with a concentration in international administration at the École nationale d’administration publique (ÉNAP).
+She also holds the title of Certified Corporate Director (ASC) as well as the Chartered Director (C. Dir.) equivalence from the Directors College.